falreis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The I started to refine the model and increase or decrease the parameters to get the best result, not overtraining or undertraining the solution.

 The parameters that I described in the table above, is a good solution found for the parameters.
-The Epochs parameter can be increase to 20 times and produce the same result with less variance, but the results is not significantly different from 15 epochs.
-The reduce the cost, I prefered to keep the algorithm running 15 epochs.
+Sometimes. using 15 epochs, the results is same as to the 20 epochs solution.
+I prefered to use 20 epochs to keep the results more stable.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* validation set accuracy of 0.938
+* validation set accuracy of **0.938**
-* test set accuracy of 0.916
+* test set accuracy of **0.916**

-If an iterative approach was chosen:
+The interative aproaching used explanation:

-* What was the first architecture that was tried and why was it chosen?
+**1. What was the first architecture that was tried and why was it chosen?**

+The first LeNET architecture used was the same that I used in the end of the project.
+The changes were made in the normalized function.
+As discussed before, I used firsty the aproximation with *(pixel-128) / 128*, but the result was not good as expected.
+Then I also tried to convert image into grayscale, but the results not improved so much and I also had to change my architecture, because grayscale use only 1 channel.
+Then I thought to use the average to normalize the results.
+This option lead to improve my performance.

-* What were some problems with the initial architecture?
+**2. What were some problems with the initial architecture?**

+The problems with the initial architecture was the limitation of recognition.
+The initial architecture never has accuracy over 0.89, even if I tune the parameters to the best performance.

-* How was the architecture adjusted and why was it adjusted?
+**3. How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.**

+The architecture was kept the same.
+The ajustment was only to tune parameters to have the best performance.

-* Which parameters were tuned?
-How were they adjusted and why?
+**4. Which parameters were tuned?
+How were they adjusted and why?**
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
+The parameters tuned was epochs, rate and sigma.
+The epochs parameter was tuned because sometimes the result not converge as expected.
+Rate was tuned to learn in the best way possible.
+Sigma was used in the iterative approach to increase the results.

-* What architecture was chosen?
+**5. What architecture was chosen?**

+The LeNET architecture as chosen.

-* Why did you believe it would be relevant to the traffic sign application?
+**6. Why did you believe it would be relevant to the traffic sign application?**

+The architecture needs some tunes to be even more relevant in the traffic sign real application.

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+**7. How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?**

+The evidence of accuracy was the results over 90% using the images from german sign database.
+The database has some difficult images to identify the results, as expected in the streets.

 ---
 ### Test a Model on New Images